Congo bars AKA chocolate cookie bars

 Congo bars are a Sunday staple at my mother in law’s house.
 This yummy recipe was passed down from my husband’s grandma and is one we all LOVE.

 We’ve been staying at my in-law’s this weekend, until we head out to Ohio, and we just HAD to make these delicious cookie bars.
 They are so easy to make and are super yummy!
 Crispy around the edges and chewy in the middle… just the way I like them.
 Pure chocolate goodness I tell ya!
 Top these congo bars with ice cream and you have a match made in heaven.
 Too bad the pan was gone in about .25 seconds!
 Next time. ;)

-Pre-heat oven to 325 degrees.
+1. Pre-heat oven to 325 degrees.
 Cream butter and sugar in a large bowl.
-Add in eggs and stir until combined.
+Add in eggs and vanilla and stir until combined.
 Mix the baking powder and salt with 1 cup of flour.
 Pour into the butter mixture and stir in the rest of the flour.
 Fold in chocolate chips.